Ruthless (horse)

 Ruthless (1864–1876) was an American Thoroughbred filly and a National Museum of Racing and Hall of Fame-inducted racehorse.
 She is best known as the winner of the inaugural Belmont Stakes.

 Early life

-Owned and bred by Francis Morris of New York, and was foaled on Morris's farm at Throgg's Neck, New York.
+Owned and bred by Francis Morris of New York, she was foaled on Morris's farm at Throgg's Neck, New York.
 Ruthless was sired by the imported stallion Eclipse (born 1855) and out of the imported mare Barbarity who also produced several other award-winning daughters collectively known as the "Barbarous Battalion".
 The other "Battalion" members, all full sisters, were Remorseless, Relentless, Regardless, and Merciless.
 Barbarity was an 1854 bay mare sired by Simoon and her dam was named Dam who was sired by Buzzard, Eclipse was sired by Orlando and out of the mare Gaze by Bay Middleton. and was imported at the same time as Eclipse.